Below are some of Rudd School of Rock's most Frequently Asked Questions. Please contact us if your question is not

 Why should I learn with Rudd School Of Rock rather than another music school?

-Rudd School Of Rock has successfully taught hundreds of students from ages 5 to 75.
+Rudd School Of Rock has successfully taught thousands of students from ages 5 to 75.
 Many of our students have been learning with us for several years, so we must be doing something right!

 Rudd School of Rock was established with the mission of 'Building Future Music Leaders'.
 We are serious about delivering music tuition of the highest quality because among today’s music students are the budding music stars of tomorrow.
 We differ considerably from most other music schools in that we offer: